mohsen2986/RoomExample/README.md

 Room uses the DAO to create a clean API for your code.
 ###### Implement the DAO
 The DAO for this codelab is basic and provides queries for getting all the words, inserting a word, and deleting all the words.
-1.Create a new Interface and call it WordDao.
+1.Create a new Interface and call it `WordDao`.

-2.Annotate the class with @Dao to identify it as a DAO class for Room.
+2.Annotate the class with `@Dao` to identify it as a DAO class for Room.

-3.Declare a method to insert one word: void insert(Word word);
+3.Declare a method to insert one word: `void insert(Word word);`

-4.Annotate the method with @Insert.
+4.Annotate the method with `@Insert`.
 You don't have to provide any SQL!
-(There are also @Delete and @Update annotations for          deleting and updating a row, but you are not using them in this app.)
+(There are also `@Delete` and `@Update` annotations for          deleting and updating a row, but you are not using them in this app.)

-5.Declare a method to delete all the words: void deleteAll();
+5.Declare a method to delete all the words: void `deleteAll();`

-6.There is no convenience annotation for deleting multiple entities, so annotate the method with the generic @Query.
+6.There is no convenience annotation for deleting multiple entities, so annotate the method with the generic `@Query`.

 7.Provide the SQL query as a string parameter to @Query.
 Use @Query for read and complicated queries and provide SQL.
 @Query("DELETE FROM word_table")